zencoding/projectAI/README.md

 * getLowerbound(data), for specifically obtaining a lowerbound of the log likelihood.
 Example use is for obtaining lowerbound for test set.

+###Scikit implementation
+In the scikit implementation folder there is a version of the auto encoder following the guidelines of Scikit Learn.
+There is also an accompanying script showing how it works.

 ##Datasets

 ####Chinese characters

-The CASIA Offline Chinese Handwriting Database available from [here](http://www.nlpr.ia.ac.cn/databases/handwriting/Home.html)
+The CASIA Offline Chinese Handwriting Database is available from [here](http://www.nlpr.ia.ac.cn/databases/handwriting/Home.html)

 The scripts to read in the .gnt files and preprocess them are available in the file [readchinese.py](chinese/readchinese.py).
 The size of the output can be set inside this script, also binarization can be toggled.